-What you must pay when Services that are covered for you you get these services Welcome to Medicare preventive visit In-Network: Sonder Mind Matters (HMO C-SNP) covers the one-time Welcome to Medicare preventive visit.
-The visit includes a There is no Coinsurance, review of your health, as well as education and counseling Copayment, or deductible for the Welcome to Medicare about the preventive services you need (including certain screenings and shots), and referrals for other care if needed. preventive visit.
+What you must pay when Services that are covered for you you get these services Welcome to Medicare preventive visit In-Network: There is no Sonder Breathe Well (HMO C-SNP) covers the one-time Coinsurance, Copayment, or Welcome to Medicare preventive visit.
+The visit includes a deductible for the Welcome to review of your health, as well as education and counseling Medicare preventive visit. about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
 Important: We cover the Welcome to Medicare preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your Welcome to Medicare preventive visit.